 I booked an appointment with the clinic, the initial assessment was free, and they would measure how severe the flatness was.
 The clinic advised that most people contact them with exactly the same story.
 However, they advised If a baby starts to shows signs of Flat Head Syndrome, repositioning techniques can be extremely successful within the first 4 months of birth.
 This is the preferred method of treatment, but this information was rarely given to parents.
 I’m not sure how effective repositioning would have been on Finlay as his Plagiocephaly was quite severe from the start, but I often wonder if we were given the correct advice, if we would have been here today.

 Technology in Motion were really informative and never once pressured us into treatment.
 In fact they don’t even recommend treatment on milder cases.
 Finlay was measured, his Plagiocephaly was 19mm which placed him in the severe category.
-There was no question about treatment even though it cost £2000.
+There was no question about treatment even though it cost over £2000.
 We were just not willing to take the risk of it not righting itself, this was our little boys life, his future.

 Two weeks after the assessment Finlay had his helmet fitted.
 He took to it straight away, there were no issues with him wearing the helmet, even though he had to wear it 23 hours a day.
 He did get a little sweaty now and then, but it was the middle of summer and on the hottest days we let him have a breather.
 We were advised to contact the charity Headstart4babies who provide financial assistance to parents on low incomes.
 We initially paid a £500 deposit to begin treatment, and we had 3 months to find the rest of the money.
 Luckily Headstart provided us with another £900 and through them we fundraised another £3000 – more than enough to pay the charity back and to add more to the pot for the next family.